 The most important way to minimize human-bear conflicts is to keep garbage away from bears.
 Unsecured landfills and commercial and residential garbage bins attract bears like bees to flowers.
 Once a bear gets a taste of human garbage - a box of stale doughnuts, say, or the leftovers from Thanksgiving supper - it will routinely approach communities and other developed areas in search of food.

 Bear-proof waste management is a multi-tiered effort.
 In order to ensure the safety of residents and visitors, all public, residential and commercial waste containers in bear country must be bear-proof, whether they're downtown or in a park on the edge of town.
 There are several different models to meet the needs of residences, businesses and municipal waste managers.

 Ideally, there is no curb-side pick-up.
 Instead, residents, businesses and visitors take their trash to large, bear-proof communal waste bins that are conveniently located around town.
 Another alternative is to designate one or two large waste transfer stations to which residents must bring their garbage.

 The landfills and/or transfer station must also be bear-proofed.
 The best method is usually a sturdy, electrified fence and gate.
-For more detailed information on how to design a bear-proof waste management system for your community, click here.
-Alternatively, a community might consider converting their waste to energy.
+For more information on electric fencing, click here.
+A community might also consider converting their waste to energy.